bertrandlalo/prefect_jobs/docs/source/guidelines.rst

 ``problem``      | An object with details on the error that occurred  | See below
                  | during the execution of the task that generated
                  | this file.
 This object follows a JSON `RFC-7807`_
+                 | structure, in particular, `section 3.1`_.
-                 | structure.
-When a file has been generated without
+                 | When a file has been generated without
                  | any error, this field can be ``null``.
 =============== ==================================================== =================================